MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ```

 Once the function call to `CreateNewNetwork()` succeeds, a network descriptor [PartyNetworkDescriptor](concepts-objects.md#network
-) object will be returned/populated.
+) object is returned/populated.
 The descriptor contains the data required for other players to connect to a network.

 Refer to the [API Reference Documentation](reference/party_members.md) for information about the other function parameters.

 ## Connect to a Party network

 Once a Party network has been created, invitations are used to control which users can join the network.
-Invitation information therefore needs to be shared with other users.
-For this, PlayFab Matchmaking, PlayFab Lobby, or platform invite services can be used.
+PlayFab Matchmaking, PlayFab Lobby, platform invites, or custom game services can be used to share connection details with other players.

 The simplest invitation type is an open invitation that consists of a network descriptor.
 For detailed information of all invitation types and the security model, refer to [Invitations and the security model](concepts-invitations-security-model.md).